pddpdd20020105/ICS-175-fireworker/docs/final.md

   <img width="309" alt="image" src="https://github.com/user-attachments/assets/c0bbff24-191e-40bf-a0f5-f79943c5ca86" />

   At the begining of implementing our main PPO algorithm, I start with a random agent that is provided by the deep-mind's environemnt.
 As guessed, after 100,000 of game, the random selection agent get cumulative total of **Zero** game score.
 This really marks that the problem isn't that easy, even to get more then 0 point is a challenge for AI agent.
-At this point I am worried about the efficiency of training agent, becasue training evolves lots of tests and tries.
-Agent will learn most efficiently if the sampling data contains episodes that obtain some game scores.
-But based on the perform of random agent, I think it will take more times than expected to let training converged even to a local minima.
+At this point I am worried about the efficiency of training agent, becasue training involves lots of tests and tries.
+Agent will learn most efficiently if the sampling data contains episodes that gain some game scores.
+But based on the perform of random agent, I think it will take more times and sampling data than expected to let training converged even to a local minimum.

 - **stable_baselines3's PPO + Simple Customized Learning Environment (Version 1)**

   <img width="836" alt="image" src="https://github.com/user-attachments/assets/a4a7b03e-1b7b-4cd5-b73c-7d9e6c308ba0" />

+  Next, I want to learn more about the learning environment and how training goes each episode, so I created a simple customized learning environment base on the deep-mind's env.
+Key changes are adding more logs to understand what is going on and adding customized rewarding system.
+The original reward system is basically the game score.
+At this stage I didn't have my own algorithm of training agent, so I uses stable_baselines3's PPO model and my environment.
+The result seems great as the reward is improving over time, but the average reward = 3 which is very low for my customized environment.

 - **Simple RPPO + Simple Customized Learning Environment (Version 1)**